isuPatches/android-wisefy/README.md

 ### Packaging and Naming Conventions

+Types of classes:

+- `Query` - Indicates a read only operation where nothing is modified or written
+- `Request` - Indicates an action where some state is modified or a value is written
+- `Result` - Indicates the return from an action or query

 Suffixes:

 - Api (top-level of a feature package) -> Contains the definitions of synchronous APIs available for the feature